 While many conditions can be managed through an online consultation, some require an in-clinic visit for safe and effective care.
+Children under 2 may need to be reviewed in person.

 Online appointments are not suitable for: